Evaluation Dates – FACT Sheet

-Can I tryout for an older age group select team?
+Can I tryout for an older age group higher division team?

 We encourage players to play within their age group but we understand that some players may have advanced skills or have an interest in playing for an older team.
 Players MUST attend the tryout for their own age group but they may also attend the tryout for an older age group.
 This insures that the player is considered for their own age group.
 In order to be selected to an older select team, the player MUST be one of the top ranked players in that age group.
 If they are not they must play in their age group.

 Can I go down on the field and encourage my child and get a closer look at how they are doing?

 No. Parents must remain near the Field of Dreams snack shack during evaluations.
 The evaluators want to see the players in their natural environment.
 Parents that wander onto the fields will be asked to return to the parent area.